sivehost/openemr-medilinksa/README.md

 ## **📥 Installation**
 ### **Method 1: Manual Upload**
-1. **Download the latest release** from [GitHub Releases](https://github.com/sivehost/openemr-medilinksa/releases).
+1. **Download the latest release** from [GitHub Releases](https://github.com/sivehost/openemr-medilinksa).
+Or inside the **interface/modules/custom-modules/ ** directory, do git clone https://github.com/sivehost/openemr-medilinksa.git then mv openemr-medilinksa to MedilinkSA, then skip #3 below.
 2. Go to **interface/modules/custom-modules/ ** in OpenEMR directory.
-3. Then **Upload Module Zip file into the OpenEMR directory** and select the ZIP file.
+3. Then **Upload Module Zip file into the OpenEMR directory** and select the ZIP file called openemr-medilinksa, extract its contents into MedilinkSA.
 4. Login to the OpenEMR system, In OpenEMR go to  **Modules -> Manage Modules -> Unregistered tab** and click install on the MedilinkSA row, then go to registered and click Install and then Enable, select.
 It should now appear under Modules menu.

 ### **Method 2: Composer Installation (Packagist)**